The manager: Jon Brady

 HEAD TO HEAD

-Since 2015, Crawley have faced the Cobblers on six occasions, with Crawley undefeated in their last three meetings in League Two competition, having lost the three games previous to this between 2015 and 2018.
+Since 2015, Crawley have faced the Cobblers on nine occasions, and before this season’s narrow home defeat, Crawley were undefeated in their last five meetings in League Two competition, having lost the three games previous to this between 2015 and 2018.

-Our last meeting was a famous one at The People’s Pension Stadium when he hosted Northampton on Boxing Day of 2019 in a fixture that was very close to being called off due to the water on the pitch.
+Our most famous meeting at Broadfield Stadium was when he hosted Northampton on Boxing Day of 2019 in a fixture that was very close to being called off due to the excess of water on the pitch.

 The game ended in a rampant home victory as the Reds ran riot from the first whistle, scoring the opener on 27 minutes when Lewis Young set up Nathan Ferguson.
 The second-half was when all our efforts really came into fruition as Bez Lubala added a second after the hour mark before Ollie Palmer and Mason Bloomfield scored the third and fourth goals within the last ten minutes of the game.
 A special Boxing Day performance.